awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 #### Security<a name="container_definition_security"></a>

+For more information about container security, see [Task and container security](https://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/security-tasks-containers.html) in the *Amazon ECS Best Practices Guide*\.

 `privileged`
 Type: Boolean
 Required: no
 When this parameter is true, the container is given elevated privileges on the host container instance \(similar to the `root` user\)\.
+We recommend against running containers with `privileged`\.
+In most cases, you can specify the exact privileges that you need by using the specific parameters instead of using `privileged`\.
 This parameter maps to `Privileged` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--privileged` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 This parameter is not supported for Windows containers or tasks using the Fargate launch type\.